 Since some of the winter holidays span several days (e.g. eight days of Hanukkah, 12 days of Christmas), they provide a great opportunity to run a multi-day themed promotion around a book (whether the book is holiday-themed or not).

-13. Host a holiday-themed online party
+13. Host a virtual holiday party

 14. Stage photos of a book in holiday settings

-15. Send readers season’s greetings on social media
+15. Send readers season’s greetings

 16. Create branded holiday swag or content